Tests and treatments

 How much does an umbilical hernia repair cost?

 The Maria Middelares Hernia Centre in Ghent charges the official RIZIV prices.
-The invoice will be sent to you by post after a period of approximately three months.
 In addition to the surgeon's and anaesthesiologist's fee, this will display the general charges for hospital admission and the use of materials such as the mesh.
+A supplement to the fees will also be charged if a single room is chosen.

 Cost estimate